 Unblocking, of course, is sequential unlayering.
-If the client is not already familiar with Unblocking, remember to clarify the concept of flows-which is to say, directions of causation-before starting this list.
+If the client is not already familiar with Unblocking, remember to give a good orientation to the technique, including elarifclarifyingy the concept of flows, thes - which is to say, directions of causation, \ - before starting this list.
 When s/he is looking for answers, you want your viewer to consider all of the flows as appropriate, and not just the inflow.
 Once started, if s/he nonetheless persists in offering only inflow answers, you might ask specifically for the others: outflow and reflexive flows in particular.
-Explain to the client that this technique is like a directed free association and that you want the client to answer with whatever comes to mind, whether s/he experienced it, caused it, or observed it.
+Explain to the elient that this technique is like a directed free association and that you wantTell the client to answer with whatever comes to mind, whether s/he experienced it, caused it, or observed it.
 Do not expect the client to have answers to every question.
 Unblocking can be used to prepare a client for TIR, as well as releasing charge and gaining clarity on a subject of interest to the client.

-Concerning (the subject being addressed):
+Concerning \\\\\ (the subject being addressed):

-- 1. Has anything or anyone been suppressed? [prevented from being seen/heard/felt; put down] - 2.
-Has anything or anyone been invalidated? [made wrong; criticized; belittled] - Has the existence of something or someone been denied? [been labeled imaginary/unreal] - 4.
-Has an evaluation been made? [judgment; assessment] - 5.
-Has there been caution about anything or anyone? [wariness of; carefulness about] - 6.
+- 1. Has anything or anyone been suppressed? [prevented from being seen/heard/felt, put down] - 2.
+Has anything or anyone been invalidated? [made wrong, criticized, belittled] - 3.
+Has the existence of something or someone\been denied? [not been faced or seen as it is ,been labeled imagi-nary/unreal] - 4.
+Has an judgment been made? [evaluation, assessment, interpretation] - 5.
+Has there been caution about anything-or-anyone? [wariness of, carefulness about] - 6.
 Has anything or anyone been resisted? [fought against] - 7.
 Has anything been concealed? [not revealed, hidden, withheld] - 8.
 Has anything been left unsaid? [not communicated] - 9.
-Has anything or anyone caused worry? [concern, anxiety] - 10.
+Has anything-or anyone caused worry? [concern, anxiety] - 10.
 Has anything changed? [altered, been modified] - 11.
 Has a mistake been made? [error, misjudgment] - 12.
-Has anything or anyone been disappointing? [an expectation not been met]
+Has anything-or anyone been disappointing? [an expectation not been met] - 13.
+Has there been an objection? [protest, disagreement] - 14.
+Has anything been made worse? [damaged]